milung/wac-book-builder/readme.md

 # Book Builder

-PWA application for viewing/reading an book generated from the set of markdown files.
+PWA application for viewing/reading a book generated from the set of markdown files.

 ## Usage

 The project assumes source of the markdown files placed at the `book-src` folder.
 Nevertheless this is assumed to be available only when mounting it to the docker container.
 The docker container is then used to generate the book and serve it.
+Durring development you may create this folder and place there sample files.

 ### Build the docker image